Get

 Maine Coon Overview

-tortoiseshell blue smoke maine coon standing outdoors
+tortoiseshell blue smoke main coon standing outdoors

 Image Credit: N Roberts, Shutterstock

-The Maine Coon is the largest domestic cat breed, reaching up to 40 inches in length.
-Its long, fluffy fur protects it in the harsh New England weather and makes it look even bigger.
+No one knows how the Maine Coon came by their name, but some people speculate that the bushy tail, which is similar to a raccoon’s tail, was the inspiration.
+The Maine Coon is the largest domestic cat, reaching up to 40 inches in length.
+Their long, fluffy fur protects them in the harsh New England weather and makes them look even bigger.

 Although they may be considered giants among cats, the Maine Coons have a gentle nature that has endeared them to families.
-They enjoy socializing and being nearby, and they are always up for some playtime.
+They enjoy socializing and being nearby and are always up for some playtime.
 You also don’t have to worry about a mouse invasion because Maine Coons are exceptional hunters.

-Image Credit: Remark_Anna, Shutterstock
+Image Credit: Kanashi.
+Pixabay

 Personality and Character